kostiukoleg/lviv.loc/wp-content/plugins/strong-testimonials/readme.txt

 Send custom notification emails to multiple admins.

-Submit the form via Ajax to use with plugins like [Popup Maker](https://wordpress.org/plugins/popup-maker/).
+Submit the form via Ajax for use with plugins like [Popup Maker](https://wordpress.org/plugins/popup-maker/).

 #### Free Add-on